mahesakram/3mar/readme.md

-# Testing Git
+# Play With Git

-1. clone this repository
+1. Clone this repository
-2. add a text file that contains your name on it
+2. Add a text file that contains your name on it
-3. push your changes to this repository
+3. Push your changes to this repository